Vyral/vicky-durandisse/_posts/2018-11-09-who-or-what-sets-your-homes-sale-price.md

 {% include pullquote.html %}

-In essence, **your home’s market value is whatever the consumer is willing to pay for it.** Every area is different, which is why it’s important to meet with an agent when calculating your home’s market value.&nbsp;
+In essence, **your home’s market value is whatever the consumer is willing to pay for it.** Every area is different, which is why it’s important to meet with an agent when calculating your home’s market value.

 A lot of people assume that adding $20,000 worth of upgrades or renovations in their house means they can automatically add that $20,000 sum to their list price, but that’s not the case.
 The market analysis process is basically the same process an appraiser takes when valuing your home, except they’re a bit stricter, so don’t think that making upgrades to your home will raise its value.
-There are, however, certain upgrades you can make that will be more appealing to buyers, and that’s where the value of making upgrades lies.&nbsp;
+There are, however, certain upgrades you can make that will be more appealing to buyers, and that’s where the value of making upgrades lies.

-So, to answer this question, **the market determines the price of your home and what it will sell for.&nbsp;**
+So, to answer this question, **the market determines the price of your home and what it will sell for. **

 If you want to know what your home’s worth in our current market or you have any other real estate questions, don’t hesitate to reach out to me.
-I’d love to help you.<br>&nbsp;
+I’d love to help you.<br>